Shippers, 3PLs Highlight the Need for Supply Chain Agility

 The desire to reduce costs, improve delivery times and optimize networks is driving a willingness to eschew traditional business rules, particularly with tightening capacity in the trucking industry, said study participant Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

-"When there is no capacity, those conversations change," Moses stated within the report.
+"When there is no capacity, those conversations change," Moses added.
 "Today the focus is on maximizing utilization and resources, as they are becoming more limited, and moving products to the end user in the most economical way."

 Investments in Visibility and Predictive Analytics